Should I get a building & pest inspection on a house I’m buying?

 Learn why building and pest inspections are essential before purchasing a property.
 This guide explains the process, costs, and what to look for.

 Found a potential home?
-Completing a building and pest inspection is important to ensure there's no hidden surprises once you’ve moved in!
+Completing a building and pest inspection is important to ensure there's no hidden surprises once you’ve moved in.

 Why is a building & pest inspection important?

 A building and pest inspection will check your potential new property for defects that can’t be seen by the ordinary eye.
-These may include:

 The report generally doesn't include quotes to repair any findings, but your conveyancer can assist with your rights and options to proceed should anything be found.